Housing First ProgramsCommitted to ending homelessness in Calgary

 An open door to housing.

 Homelessness is a harsh reality in Calgary, and, given the right circumstances, it can happen to anyone.
 Our clients face complex issues related to physical health, mental health and addictions – all barriers which can lead to homelessness.
 We believe in giving our clients a home first, so they can have a safe and stable environment to work through their issues.
-Referred to as Housing First, we have three programs based on this model: HomeBase, Pathways to Housing, Prelude and Abbeydale Place.
+Referred to as Housing First, we have four programs based on this model: HomeBase, Pathways to Housing, Prelude and Abbeydale Place.

 HomeBase houses our community’s most vulnerable homeless population by providing intensive case management support.
 Our clients face complex issues – often a combination of physical health, mental health and addictions.
 Those accepted into the program receive support for a minimum of one year, but are supported through wrap-around services as long as they need.